 Ty Warner created Beanie Babies, a plush toy line that took off in the 1990s.
 Each Beanie Baby had its own name, poem and birthday.
 The simple toy sold for a very low price of just $5.

-His net worth also took a hit from nearly $70 million in back taxes and penalties for tax evasion.
+Warner’s net worth also took a hit due to owing nearly $70 million in back taxes and penalties for tax evasion.